 Murphysboro Board of Education offered the IEA three things including letting an arbiter negotiate the turns.
-The Murphsboro IEA has rejected all previous offers, citing that arbitration is a means for silencing the voices of the teachers.
+The Murphysboro IEA has rejected all previous offers, citing that arbitration is a means for silencing the voices of the teachers.

-Bridget Shanahan, media relations director for the Illinois Education Association-NEA, said they remain hopeful and will continue to be available to bargain every day at 5 p.m. “until they can reach a fair agreement that truly puts our students and schools first.”
+Bridget Shanahan, media relations director for the Illinois Education Association-NEA, said they remained hopeful and will continue to be available to bargain every day at 5 p.m. “until they can reach a fair agreement that truly puts our students and schools first.”

 MEA members include 152 teachers, counselors, nurses and social workers in District 186.

 The Murphysboro Education Association’s most recent contract expired on Aug.
 12. This means members were working without a contract.